judahpaul16/gpt-home/README.md

     Provides access to the D-Bus system for inter-process communication.
 ```

-***Note: For development purposes, running `setup.sh` without the `--no-build` flag mounts the project directory to the container by adding `-v ~/gpt-home:/app` to the `docker run` command.
-This allows you to make changes to the project files on your Raspberry Pi and see the changes reflected in the container.***
+**Alternatively, for development purposes, running `setup.sh` without the `--no-build` flag mounts the project directory to the container by adding `-v ~/gpt-home:/app` to the `docker run` command.
+This allows you to make changes to the project files on your Raspberry Pi and see the changes reflected in the container.**

 ```bash
 curl -s https://raw.githubusercontent.com/judahpaul16/gpt-home/main/contrib/setup.sh | \